 In your package, you'll get a bunch of seasonal flowers and herbs, including some rare varieties left out of bouquets from other retailers.
 You’ll also receive an A6, hand-illustrated card with instructions and advice on arranging and caring for your flowers.

 Flowerbx sits at the premium end of the scale when it comes to flower subscriptions.
 It offers high-end bouquets, as well as standalone plants, vases and home fragrances.
+So if you're looking for something extra special - perhaps for an anniversary - it's one to consider.

 Choose between weekly, fortnightly or monthly deliveries, and enjoy a complimentary vase with a ‘Classic’, ‘Premium’ or ‘Rose’ subscription order.